Welcome to my code tutorials page!

 Background images repeat by default, so as is the code works best with a tiled background, but you can set the images to behave differently (ex. stretch out) through editing your page's css.

 Now that your script itself is done, you just have to call it!
-Find your <body> and add onload="randomBG()" into the tag itself.
+Find your <body> tag and add onload="randomBG()" into the tag itself.
 This will run the function in your script when your body loads.
 It'll run any time the page is refreshed and the body is reloaded!

 OPTIONAL CODE: